How to keep horses and ponies healthy and happy

 Looking after horses in the cost of living crisis

-Horse care costs increase in the winter months so it's no surprise that many horse, pony and donkey owners might be worried about their ability to maintain their animals' welfare and quality of life in the light of the rising costs of living.
+It's no surprise that many horse, pony and donkey owners are worried about how to maintain their animals' welfare and quality of life in the light of rising living costs.
+Especially in the winter months when horse care costs can increase.
 Fortunately, there's much that can be done to maintain an excellent level of care for your horse, pony or donkey, while keeping costs down.

 Consider any unnecessary livery costs